 ZoomInfo Announces Secondary Offering of Shares of Class A Common Stock

 ZoomInfo Technologies Inc. (“ZoomInfo”) (NASDAQ: ZI) today announced that certain selling stockholders of ZoomInfo, including investment funds affiliated with TA Associates (“TA”), The Carlyle Group (“Carlyle”) and 22C Capital LLC (“22C Capital”) and an entity affiliated with ZoomInfo’s co-founders (together with TA, Carlyle and 22C Capital, the “Selling Stockholders”), intend to offer for sale, in an underwritten secondary offering, 20,000,000 shares of ZoomInfo’s Class A common stock pursuant to ZoomInfo’s shelf registration statement filed with the Securities and Exchange Commission (the “SEC”).
+Additionally, the Selling Stockholders intend to grant the underwriter a 30-day option to purchase up to an additional 3,000,000 shares of ZoomInfo’s Class A common stock.
 The Selling Stockholders will receive all of the proceeds from this offering.
 No shares are being sold by ZoomInfo.
-The last reported sale price of ZoomInfo’s Class A common stock on August 2, 2021 was $54.78 per share.
+The last reported sale price of ZoomInfo’s Class A common stock on August 6, 2021 was $64.54 per share.

 Morgan Stanley is acting as the underwriter for the offering.
 The underwriter proposes to offer the shares of Class A common stock to the public at a fixed price, which may be changed at any time without notice.